kolzchut/mediawiki-extensions-ShareBar/README.md

 - WhatsApp
 - Telegram
 - Email
-- Getlink - shows a popup for copying a cleaner link, useful in unicode charsets (javascript-depndant)
+- Getlink - shows a popup for copying a cleaner link, useful in unicode charsets (javascript-dependant)

 If JavaScript is available, all of these will open either in a new pop-up window (Facebook, Twitter , etc.) or a modal window (note: the modal windows used are Bootstrap's, which aren't included here!).